-CEO’s, OKR’s: No need to add an apostrophe when pluralizing an acronym.
-Pluralizing individual letters (rolling your r’s) has an apostrophe so it can be parsed correctly, as the letters are both lowercase.
+CEO’s, OKR’s: No need to add an apostrophe when pluralizing an acronym, it is both incorrect and ambiguous with the possessive.
+Pluralizing individual letters (rolling your r’s) uses an apostrophe so the single-letter word and its pluralizing s can be parsed correctly.

 at the end of the day, when all is said and done: Concluding paragraphs are rarely improved by this kind of preamble, which when spoken usually signifies that the speaker is trying to think of what to say next.